approach0/docs/content/en/demo.md

 $ cd $PROJECT/searchd
 $ tmux new -d -s searchd_session './run/searchd.out -i ~/index'
 ```

-At this point, you should be able to get search results back after
-entering queries in demo page.

 To attach this search daemon session:
 ```